Aladdin: Joint Atlas Building and Diffeomorphic Registration Learning with Pairwise Alignment: Methodology

 \textbf{Deep Learning Model.} We use a deep CNN (denoted as $\mathcal{F}$ in Fig.~\ref{fig:architecture_comparison}(a)) to predict the stationary velocity field $v_i$ in our SVF based framework (Fig.~\ref{fig:architecture_comparison}(c)).
 The overall loss for one pair of images is defined as in the $[\cdot]$ of Eq.~\eqref{eq:forward_svf_atlas_building_with_pairwise_alignment}.
 There are two ways to obtain the atlas in our framework: using Eq.~\eqref{eq:forward_opt_solution} or learning the atlas.
 Note that Eq.~\eqref{eq:forward_opt_solution} only applies when we use mean squared error (MSE) as the similarity measure.
 Other more advanced similarity measures (e.g. normalized cross correlation (NCC)) do not lead to a closed-form solution.
 For our experiments, we explore using Eq.~\eqref{eq:forward_opt_solution} when using MSE.
 We use alternating optimization: (1) Keeping the atlas fixed, we update the parameters of $\mathcal{F}$ over every 10 epochs; (2) After every 10 epochs, we then update the atlas via Eq.~\eqref{eq:forward_opt_solution} with the latest warped training images.
 When the atlas image itself is also learnable, we use another optimization strategy to update the atlas.
 Different from updating the parameters of $\mathcal{F}$ in each iteration, we accumulate the atlas image gradient for each batch and then update the atlas image using the accumulated gradient at the end of each epoch.
 In this way, the gradient with respect to the atlas image takes into account all training images and will not be distracted by extreme data points in a small batch.
 For both atlas-building strategies, the initial atlas is estimated as the mean of all training images.

 \textbf{Affine Pre-registration.} Different from other atlas building approaches, we use a bending energy~\cite{rueckert1999nonrigid,xu2019deepatlas,ding2021votenet++} to regularize transformation maps.
 Hence, affine pre-registration is not necessary as the regularizer penalizes second derivatives (which zeros out any affine contributions)\footnote{The same reasoning also holds for curvature registration models~\cite{fischer2003curvature}, which therefore also do not require affine pre-registrations.}.
 Consequently, our framework simultaneously captures affine and nonparametric deformations.
+Details can be found in \supp~\ref{app:regularization_more_explanation}.